qgis/QGIS-Documentation/source/docs/training_manual/vector_analysis/spatial_statistics.rst

-* To create a sample dataset from the raster, you'll need to use the :menuselection:`Raster Analysis --> Sample raster values` algorithm within
-  |toolbox|.
-This tool samples the raster at the points locations and copies the
-  raster values in other field(s) depending on how many bands the raster is made of.
+* To create a sample dataset from the raster, you'll need to use the :menuselection:`Raster Analysis --> Sample raster values` algorithm within :guilabel:`Processing` toolbox.
+This tool samples the raster at the points locations and copies the raster values in other field(s) depending on how many bands the raster is made of.

 * Select :guilabel:`random_points` as the layer containing sampling points, and the SRTM raster as the band to get values from.
 The default name of the new